threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_intro.md

 - Demand Growth: +70 Billion smart devices to join the Internet of Things network by 2025.
 - +1 Billion people to go digital in the next 5 years.

 The ThreeFold Grid offers the most scaleable, secure and sustainable infrastructure to supply the increasing Internet demand.

 Learn more about the ThreeFold Grid [here](grid_home).

-!!!include:farming_toc

 !!!alias become_a_farmer